Orange County Brain Injury

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-Although there are many commonalities with brain injuries, every case will be different.
-That is because while some physical symptoms will be the same, every person’s brain is different, and psychological impacts will vary from one person to the next.
+Although there are many commonalities with brain injuries, every case is different.
+That is because while some physical symptoms are the same, every person’s brain is different, and psychological impacts will vary from one person to the next.
 Symptoms may appear immediately after the injury or even months down the road.
 Initial symptoms include:

 Some of the psychological or emotional symptoms will include: